Why Stock Photos?

-The 61-point (41 cross-type) AF system was carried down from the Canon 1D X. While the tracking capabilities of the 1D X didn’t make it in to the 5D Mk III, users will be pleased with its low-light AF performance and accuracy, which has been improved over the 5D Mk II.
+The 61-point (41 cross-type) AF system was carried down from the Canon 1Dx.
+While the tracking capabilities of the 1Dx didn’t make it into the 5D Mk III, users will be pleased with its low-light AF performance and accuracy, which have been improved over the 5D Mk II.
 This system greatly improves the most limiting feature of its predecessor and puts the 5D Mk III among the top AF performers.
-The autofocus capabilities of the 5D III are different depending upon which lens is mounted – see the 5D III manual pages 79-84.
+The autofocus capabilities of the 5D III are different depending upon which lens is mounted -- see the 5D III manual pages 79-84.

 What will you notice right away?
 Autofocus.
-Leave it on factory settings until you have a bit of time with the menu (because there are pages of autofocus menu options) and it’s better than any Canon camera I’ve ever shot with.
+Leave it on factory settings (until you spend a bit of time with the menu -- because there are pages of autofocus menu options), and it’s better than any Canon camera I’ve ever shot with.
 Bad light?
 No problem.
 Moving subjects?
 No problem.
 It hit autofocus on my jet black dog Zeiss (yeah, that’s really his name) running around the back yard in near darkness.

 The sensor is now heat-sinked, which means no more 6-minute video limit.
 And I have to mention dual memory card slots, AF select points that automatically change when you go from landscape to portrait mode, side-by-side image comparison, in-camera HDR, JPEG processing that automatically corrects chromatic aberration (Canon brand lenses only), and a much quieter shutter with silent-shutter option.